-If you want results in business or career, then it is necessary to bring in your winner's circle the right partners.
+If you want results in business or career, then it is necessary to bring in your winner's circle the right partner relationships.
 They must be mission-aligned and deliver significant value.

 Many of the successful projects for JWH Consolidated were made possible through strategic relationships.
 Beyond being selective for private clients, we make every effort to select the right partners for every project.